MichaelBell/tinyQV/README.md

 ## QSPI memory interface

 Use flash in continuous read mode.
 Writes to flash not supported.
 On boot will enter continuous read mode once when reading the instruction at address 0.
-Bizarrely the datasheet doesn't seem to specify how to use continuous read mode - you have to look at W25Q80 instead, but this part is used with RP2040 and works (and it does mention continuous read in the overview), so I asusme this is just a weird oversight.
+Bizarrely the datasheet doesn't seem to specify how to use continuous read mode - you have to look at W25Q80 instead, but this part is used with RP2040 and works (and it does mention continuous read in the overview), so I assume this is just a weird oversight.
 The magic value for bits M7-M0 is 0xA0.

 In continuous read mode a QSPI read can be initiated with a 12 cycle preamble (6 cycles for the 24-bit address, 2 cycles for the mode, 4 dummy cycles).